ballsballsballsag/MP-6-AY22-23---Automated-Auditing-Tool-for-Linux-2/README.md

 Benchmarking is required to make sure the system is properly configured to reduce the attack surface area an adversary may be able to exploit.
 CIS would serve as the standard.
 The focus of CIS is system configuration rather than firewalls or endpoint hardening.
 Furthermore, CIS does not adhere to national regulations like HIPPA in the US.
 Finally, governments, companies, industrial organisations, and academic institutions all recognise CIS.

 CIS is acknowledged throughout the world because it does not adhere to a national norm.
 There are several distinct aspects of CIS benchmarking that need to be examined.
 Performing the benchmarking manually would take a lot of time, and because of the workload, human mistakes could occur.
 Someone could make a typo in command causing it to not be executed as intended.

+## Prerequisites needed to run the scripts
+1. Ensure that [gnumeric](https://www.unixmen.com/install-gnumeric-1-12-23-on-ubuntu-15-04/) is installed